mpolosak/SimpleSL/docs/statements.md

 ## for
 ```
+for element_ident in expression statment
-for ident in expression statment
+for index_ident, element_ident in expression statment
 ```
 The expression must be an array